axiom-data-science/coral-camera-ingest/README.md

 ## Extension

-By default, this repository is configured to ingest only a single camera (cam1).
+By default, this repository is configured to ingest only a single camera (named `cam1`).
 Its ingestion details are located under `/cameras/fwc/cam1`, and are built ingestion and available within the `fwc-ams:latest` image.

 Additional cameras can be ingested by copying the `cam1` details from `/cameras/fwc/cam1`, and updating the `docker-compose.yml` under `/cameras/fwc/new_camera` to fit with the details of the new camera.

-Note that with the default configuration for this repository, a CAMERA_URI variable is set in the root `.env`.
+Note that with the default configuration for this repository, a `CAMERA_URI` variable is set in the root `.env`.
 With more than one camera ingestion, this will not be a suitable configuration.
-It is recommended instead to update the `.env` files at `/cameras/fwc/<camera>/.env` to reflect each camera's specific configuration, and to update the root `docker-compose.yml` file to not override the `CAMERA_URI` when invoking the new camera's configuration.
+It is recommended instead to update the `.env` files at `/cameras/fwc/<camera>/.env` to reflect each camera's specific configuration, and to update the root `docker-compose.yml` file to not override the `CAMERA_URI` when invoking the new camera's configuration, but rely on the `.env` co-located with the camera's `docker-compose.yml`.

 ----